 Although the book is focused on bereaved moms with a section written especially for family and friends, its practical, powerful message delivered through numerous, valuable topics can inspire anyone who lost a loved one, tenderly guiding them through the challenges and roller coaster ride of grief and all there is to learn about the Grief Process.

-In Closing on Best Books About Grief For Surviving The Holidays
+Best Books About Grief For Surviving The Holidays

 Whatever stage of grief, you find yourself in during the holidays turn to our list of the best books about grief for support and guidance.

 Listen to this song friends.
 This was played at Mama’s funeral and the meaning behind the song is beautiful.
 However, at times my emotions get the best of me and leave tears streaming down my face, but I know my Mama is in a better place now and no longer suffering.

 Note: All information on this site is for educational purposes only.
 Resounding His Love does not provide medical advice.
 Please consult a physician if you suspect medical problems or need professional advice.